Thomas M. Achenbach

-Thomas M. Achenbach (1940-2023) was Professor of Psychiatry and Psychology and President of the nonprofit Research Center for Children, Youth, and Families at the University of Vermont.
+Thomas M. Achenbach (1940–2023) was Professor of Psychiatry and Psychology and President of the nonprofit Research Center for Children, Youth, and Families at the University of Vermont.
 His research on syndromes of psychopathology gave rise to the terms “Internalizing” and “Externalizing”.
 His book in 1974 about developmental psychopathology was important to the foundation of this research area.

 Early life and education

 Achenbach was born in Stamford, Connecticut, and grew up in Wethersfield, Connecticut.
 He earned his bachelor's degree summa cum laude from Yale University and spent a postgraduate year at the University of Heidelberg as a German Government Fellow.
-He earned his Ph.D. at the University of Minnesota, followed by an NIMH Postdoctoral Fellowship at the Yale Child Study Center.
+He earned his Ph.D. in psychology at the University of Minnesota, followed by an NIMH Postdoctoral Fellowship at the Yale Child Study Center.

 He married his research collaborator, Leslie Rescorla in 2000.
 His previous marriage had ended in divorce.

 Career

-Achenbach served as Assistant Professor and then Associate Professor in the Department of Psychology and the Child Study Center at Yale from 1967 through 1975.
-In 1971-72, he was a Social Science Research Council Senior Faculty Fellow at Jean Piaget's Centre d'Epistémologie Génétique in Geneva, Switzerland.
-From 1975 through 1980, he was a Research Psychologist in the Laboratory of Developmental Psychology at the National Institute of Mental Health, where he served on the Research Advisory Group to the Director of the Institute.
+Achenbach served as Assistant Professor and then associate professor in the Department of Psychology and the Child Study Center at Yale from 1967 through 1975.
+In 1971–72, he was a Social Science Research Council Senior Faculty Fellow at Jean Piaget's Centre d'Epistémologie Génétique in Geneva, Switzerland.
+From 1975 through 1980, he was a Research Psychologist in the Laboratory of Developmental Psychology at the National Institute of Mental Health, where he served on the Research Advisory Group to the Director of the institute.
 Since 1980, he has been Professor of Psychiatry and Psychology at the University of Vermont, where he was Director of Child and Adolescent Psychiatry from 1984 through 2007.
-He has been Chair of the American Psychological Association’s Task Force on Classification of Children’s Behavior and a member of the American Psychiatric Association’s Task Force on DSM-III-R. In 2000, he founded the nonprofit Research Center for Children, Youth, and Families at the University of Vermont and has served as President of the Center since it was founded.
+He has been Chair of the American Psychological Association’s Task Force on Classification of Children's Behavior and a member of the American Psychiatric Association’s Task Force on DSM-III-R. In 2000, he founded the nonprofit Research Center for Children, Youth, and Families at the University of Vermont and has served as President of the Center since it was founded.
 He has given some 400 invited presentations in 45 countries.